 The sixth annual Ukulele Kids’ Jam in Dunedin, New Zealand

-A new study from the University of Toronto-Mississauga reveals what uke players already know: the instrument inspires positive behavior.
+A study from the University of Toronto-Mississauga has revealed what uke players already know: the instrument inspires positive behavior.

 Advertisement